rivue/Gamified-Study-Tool/README.md

         - ⭐️ remove alert message in library creator (not hard but have to remember)
         - ⭐️ add username (backfill username w/ 1st part of email before @ symbol - maybe let people change later)
             - for this section, make sure you modify explore page owner_id and library leaderboard
-            - also, add a "back" button to library even if its literally a router.push call
         - ✅ ⭐️ Finish sections + units
             - ⭐️ Add ability to add sections to specific units (later --> come back to, reminder to make it account for 1-n number of sections no matter how that looks. add new stepping stones button is commented out for now)
-                - go back to come_back_to
                 - why is this empty? --> rag_context:

         - ✅ ⭐️ (would like to implement visibility of different courses first or at least a many:one for non-owners in library model)